Landscape Plans for Land Development

 Planting in Paved Areas

-- In paved areas with confined islands, structural soil is required to provide a minimum of 10 cubic metres per tree.
+- In paved areas with confined islands, either soil cells or structural soil (SS), at a 4:1 ratio (i.e. 4m3 SS = 1m3 growing medium), is required to make up any shortfall in provision of minimum of 10 cubic metres per tree.
 In areas with multiple trees, a continuous trench method is preferred over isolated pits when feasible.
-Structural soil should also be provided whenever trees are proposed within a meter of a sidewalk, patio or equivalent paved area.

-- Details, specifications, and a Comfort Letter from a qualified Landscape Architect or Arborist are required.
-See Comfort Letter Requirements below.
+- Details, specifications, and a Supervision Letter from a qualified Landscape Architect or Arborist are required.

-- Structural Soil proposals are to be coordinated with Engineering and shown on their plans for installation.
+- Soil cell and structural soil proposals are to be coordinated with Engineering and shown on their plans for installation.

-- Medium to large shade tree species with broad spreading form are required in paved areas unless otherwise noted.
-Small flowering or columnar form tree species will not be accepted.
+- Medium to large shade tree species with broad spreading form are required in paved areas, to help combat the Urban Heat Island Effect.
+Small flowering or columnar form tree species will not be accepted, unless a wide canopy impedes certain access requirements.

 - All planting over slab is required to be coordinated with the Architect.